Symphony No. 3 (Beethoven): Development

 Rather than leading to the recapitulation at this point, a new theme in E minor is then introduced instead (m.
 284), beginning the second section of the development.
 This eventually leads to a near-doubling of the development's length, in like proportion to the exposition.

 At the end of the development, one horn famously appears to come in early with the main theme in E♭ (mm.
-394–395), while the strings continue playing the dominant chord.
+394 and 395), while the strings continue playing the dominant chord.
 In the 19th century, this was thought to be a mistake; some conductors assumed the horn notes were written in the tenor clef (B♭–D–B♭–F) while others altered the second violin harmony to G (chord of the tonic), an error that eventually appeared in an early printed version.
 However, Beethoven's secretary, Ferdinand Ries, shared this anecdote about that horn entrance:

 The first rehearsal of the symphony was terrible, but the hornist did, in fact, come in on cue.
 I was standing next to Beethoven and, believing that he had made a wrong entrance, I said, "That damned hornist!
 Can't he count?
 It sounds frightfully wrong."
 I believe I was in danger of getting my ears boxed.
 Beethoven did not forgive me for a long time.